hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

 lib folder is organized in subfolders by the platform identifier, as returned by `System.getProperty("os.arch")` and `System.getProperty("os.name")`

 ##### Constraints
-This module will not depend on hedera-services artifacts, so cannot include logging, metrics, configuration, or any other helper module from that repo.
+This module will not depend on hedera-services artifacts, so it cannot include logging, metrics, configuration, or any other helper module from that repo.

 ##### Public API
 ###### `LibraryDescriptionEntry`